teles/comics-database/README.md

 # YouTube/AirTable integration

 ## Introduction
 This project aims to integrate YouTube with AirTable, allowing users to automatically sync YouTube video data to an AirTable database.
-This can be useful for managing and analyzing YouTube video metrics, such as views, likes, and comments.
+This can be useful for managing and analyzing YouTube video metrics

 ## Installation
 To use this integration, follow these steps: